ThomasD3005/WebScraping/README.md

 # WebScraping
-Web scraping cryptocurrencies from CoinMarketCap
+Web scraping cryptocurrencies from CoinMarketCap using BeautifulSoup4 and MySQL connector.